pmq20/node-packer/node/doc/api/http2.md

 is not supported and may result in data loss.
 Re-using a file descriptor after a stream has finished is supported.

-When set, the `options.getTrailers()` function is called immediately after queuing the last chunk of payload data to be sent.
-The callback is passed a single object (with a `null` prototype) that the listener may use to specify the trailing header fields to send to the peer.
+When the `options.waitForTrailers` option is set, the `'wantTrailers'` event will be emitted immediately after queuing the last chunk of payload data to be sent.
+The `http2stream.sendTrailers()` method can then be used to sent trailing header fields to the peer.

+When `options.waitForTrailers` is set, the `Http2Stream` will not automatically close when the final `DATA` frame is transmitted.
+User code *must* call either `http2stream.sendTrailers()` or `http2stream.close()` to close the `Http2Stream`.

 ```js
 const http2 = require('http2');